 Grizzly bears are omnivores.
 Their diet consists mostly of vegetation -- grasses, roots, nuts, and berries.
 They also feast on carrion (dead things), insects, fish, and small mammals and have been known to steal kills from other predators.

-There have always been grizzly bears in the North Cascades Ecosystem, however, many were killed by trappers, miners, and bounty hunters by 1860.
+There have always been grizzly bears in the North Cascades Ecosystem.
+Although habitat loss most likely played a role in their decline, direct killing by trappers, miners, and bounty hunters during the 1800s removed most of the population in the North Cascades by 1860.

 The estimated current population of grizzly bears within the entire North Cascades Ecosystem is a maximum of 30-50 bears.
 Of these, a maximum of 20-30 reside in British Columbia north of Highway 3; Canadian officials do not have an estimate for the number of bears between Highway 3 and the international border.